Skip to content

 Introduction

-Benefits of taking the module to the individual, the organisation and the patient
+Benefits of the module to the individual, the organisation and the service user.

 What you learn

-• Policy context
+• Policy context and background

 • Interprofessional learning theories

-• Facilitation skills in interprofessional education
+• Facilitations skills in IPE

-Skills gained for the workplace, technical skills or academic skills
+Skills gained for the workplace:

 • Facilitation skills

-• Developing new learning and teaching techniques for the workplace
+• Developing new learning and teaching techniques

-Unique or interesting features
+Unique interesting features

-To Study this distance learning module you will require access to a computer with:
+To study this distance learning module you will require access to a computer with:

-• a reliable internet connection
+• A reliable internet connection

-• Microsoft or Apple Mac Supported Office Software
+• Microsoft or Apple Mac supported Office software

-• the current version of Google Chrome or Mozilla Firefox
+• The current version of Google Chrome or Mozilla Firefox

-Fees and Funding for 2022/23
+Fees and Funding for 2024/25

 Indicative price for stand-alone module

-Home student: £710
+Home student: £860

-EU / International students: £710 - this is part-time study and therefore cannot provide sponsorship for Tier 4.
+EU / International students: £860 - this is part-time study and therefore cannot provide sponsorship for Tier 4.

 How to apply